 More specifically, our lab focuses on understanding how upper-trophic marine predators forage and migrate across patchy oceanic environments, and how these habitat associations make certain species more susceptible to anthropogenic impacts, such as plastic ingestion and fisheries bycatch.
-This requires combining large-scale information on spatial / temporal oceanographic variability, with finer-scale studies of habitat associations from tracking and vessel-based surveys.
+This requires an integrated research approach that combines arge-scale information on spatial / temporal oceanographic variability, with finer-scale studies of habitat associations from tracking and vessel-based surveys.

 In particular, our research focuses on four broad topics: